ok-nick/opensource.contentauth.org/docs/manifest/validation.md

 Ingredients are validated when they are imported into an asset and the result is stored in the ingredient's `validation_status` array.

-## Validation errors
+## Error status codes

-The following table lists some common validation errors.
+The following table lists some common validation error status codes.
 Refer to the [C2PA Technical Specification](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_failure_codes) for the full list.

 | Validation Status Code         | Description                                                                                                                                                                             | Type of URI       |
 | ------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------- |